Aftershocks rattle quake-hit Indonesian island as search for survivors continues - KESQ

 “This area is really fragile and risky in terms of earthquakes and tsunamis,” he said.

-Thirty-four people died in Friday’s quake in the city of Mamuju, to the north of the epicenter, while another eight were killed in Majene, a city around 200 kilometers (125 miles) south of Mamuju.
+Thirty-seven people died in Friday’s quake in the city of Mamuju, to the north of the epicenter, while another nine were killed in Majene, a city about 200 kilometers (125 miles) south of Mamuju.
 Thousands of residents fled their homes to seek safety, but many are still trapped under collapsed buildings, according to local search and rescue teams.

 At least 189 people were seriously hurt and another 637 suffered minor injuries, said Raditya Jati, from Indonesia’s National Board for Disaster Management.
 The quake also triggered a power outage and caused three landslides along the main road connecting Majene and Mamuju.